MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 Enrollment Tips

-*I A STD 195CE is an optional internship course that fulfills capstone requirement for majors.
-Students must find their own internships
+*I A STD 195CE is an optional internship course that fulfills the capstone requirement for majors.
+Students are responsible for securing their own internships.

 Subject to change